wyne-ybanez/PaperCut/README.md

 ### Test Strategy
 #### **Summary**
-Testing is required on all features and user stories documented in this README.
-All clickable links must redirect to the correct pages.
-All forms linked to MongoDB must be tested to ensure they insert all given fields into the correct collections.
+Testing is to be made to ensure all features of the website is working as intended and that the links lead to the appropriate pages.
+Tests must be made to judge the websites responsiveness.
+Additionally, that all inputs done through the forms will submit the data to the appropriate collections.
+It is also there to ensure the project's code structure abides the universal best practices for programming.

 HTML Code must pass through the [W3C HTML Validator](https://validator.w3.org/#validate_by_uri).